DIT112-V19/group-08/README.md

 <br><br>
 ## 3. <a id="3"></a>Features

-### Object avoidance
+### Obstacle avoidance
-The Smartcar is able to detect obstacle using the Ultrasonic Sensors mounted on the front and on the back of the car.
+The Smartcar is able to detect obstacles using the Ultrasonic Sensors mounted on the front and on the back of the car.

 ### Bluetooth connection
-The Smartcar can be connected to an android phone
+The Smartcar can be connected to an android phone.
+From the Android app it is possible to turn on/off the bluetooth of the phone, see a list of discovered devices in the nearby and toggle the discoverability of the phone.

 ### Manual control
 Through the Android app it is possible to manually control the Smartcar- the car is able to drive forward, backwards, forward turning left, forward turning right, backwards turning left and backwards turning right.